Family Responsibilities Commission

 How does it affect me?

 The FRC are here to help all community members.
-If you are involved in a Child Safety matter or children in your care miss three (3) days of school in a school term without a reasonable excuse, you don't meet the conditions of your social housing tenancy agreement or are convicted of an offence in the Magistrates Court, you can be required to attend conference.
+If you are involved in a Child Safety matter or children in your care miss three (3) days of school in a school term without a reasonable excuse, you don't meet the conditions of your social housing tenancy agreement or are convicted of an offence in the a Court, you can be required to attend conference.

 What happens when you meet with the FRC?